abhaygutte013/AbhayGutte_Task22/README.md

-# AbhayGutte_Task22
-# Project Landing Page using Tailwind CSS
+# Project Workspace

-## Project Overview
+## About

-This project is a responsive landing page created using HTML and Tailwind CSS.
-It is designed as a modern project management website with a navigation bar, hero section, call-to-action buttons, dashboard preview, floating information cards, and a chat button.
+This is a simple Project Workspace landing page made using HTML and Tailwind CSS.

 ## Features

-- Sticky navigation bar
+- Sticky Navbar
-- Large hero heading and description
+- Hero Section
+- Gradient Background
-- Two call-to-action buttons
+- Two Buttons
-- Dashboard preview image
+- Workspace Image
-- Floating cards for Tasks, Project Status, and Team Activity
+- Floating Cards
-- Fixed chat button
+- Fixed Chat Button
-- Responsive layout using Tailwind CSS
-- Clean spacing and alignment

-## Technologies Used

-- HTML5
-- Tailwind CSS (CDN)
-- Font Awesome Icons

-## Tailwind Utilities Used
+## Tailwind CSS Classes Used

-### Position Utilities
+- flex
 - relative
 - absolute
+- fixed
 - sticky
-- fixed

-### Spacing Utilities
-- p-
-- px-
-- py-
-- m-
-- mt-
-- mx-
-- gap-

-### Color Utilities
-- bg-
+- top-0
-- text-
+- bottom-6
-- border-
+- right-6

-### Other Utilities
-- flex
+- z-20
-- justify-center
+- z-30
-- justify-between
+- z-50
-- items-center
+- shadow
 - rounded
-- shadow
-- hover
-- overflow-hidden

-## Project Structure

-Project Folder
-│
-├── index.html
-└── README.md

-## How to Run

-1. Download or clone the project.
-2. Open the project folder in Visual Studio Code.
-3. Make sure you have an internet connection because Tailwind CSS is loaded through the CDN.
-4. Open `index.html` in any web browser.

-## Output
+## What I Learned

-The webpage includes:

-- Navigation Bar
-- Hero Section
-- Action Buttons
-- Dashboard Image
-- Task Card
-- Project Status Card
-- Team Activity Card
-- Chat Button

-## Learning Outcome

-This project helped me understand:

-- Tailwind CSS utility classes
+- How to use Tailwind CSS
-- Responsive layouts
-- Position utilities
-- Flexbox
+- How to create a responsive layout
+- How to use relative and absolute positioning
+- How to use fixed and sticky positions
-- Spacing and alignment
+- How to add simple hover effects and animations

+## Tools Used

+- HTML
-- Building a modern landing page using only HTML and Tailwind CSS
+- Tailwind CSS